iu2frl/MD380-to-OpenGD77/README.md

 - Channels list
   - The channels list converter needs the original contacts list to convert the contacts IDs (MD380 format) to names (OpenGD77 format)

+## Known issues

+- The channels converter cannot convert the TX and RX CTCSS/DCS codes, I have not figured out the MD380 encoding yet.

 ## Input Format

 The input CSV file must have a header with the following fields: